vanus-labs/docs/content/cloud-docs/sink/dingtalk/setup.md

 ---

-## Step 3: Set up the Ding Talk Sink connector in Vanus Cloud
+## Step 3: DingTalk Connection Settings

 1. **Webhook URL**: The webhook address that message sent to, you can get it when you create Chat Bot.
 You retrieved above.
 2. **Signature Verification**: The signature to sign request, you can get it when you create Chat Bot.
 You retrieved above.